mabutc/IntuneDocs/intune/remote-actions/device-inventory.md

 |Supervised|If **Yes**, administrators have enhanced control over the device.|Windows, iOS, Android|
 |Encrypted|If **Yes**, the data stored on the device is encrypted.|Windows, iOS, Android|

+> [!Note]
+> Phone number is not inventoried for Android Enterprise Dedicated and Fully Managed devices.

 ## Next steps
 See what else you can do to [manage your devices](device-management.md) with Intune.